nikolareljin/vigilant-core/README.md

 <img width="1920" height="3375" alt="image" src="https://github.com/user-attachments/assets/807bd2fc-3312-4066-aef6-e3114c4cac1c" />

-In the examples above, Princeton Palmer Square was used as the location.
+In the examples above, public location was defined with Longitude/Latitude.
 You can use your own location, ZIP code, address and longitude/latitude.

 Open your browser to: **http://127.0.0.1:8765**